ptomato/talks/tc39-2026-01/README.md

 - Investigate last conformance bugs in implementations
 - Move remaining tests in staging to main test262, update and expand as needed
 - Fill identified gaps in test coverage
-- Temporal moves to stage 4, together with Time Zone Canonicalization and Intl Era/Month Code
+- Temporal moves to stage 4, together with Intl Era/Month Code

 ---